How to Extend the Life of Your Concrete Driveway in Georgia's Climate

 Concrete driveway Georgia

-A properly installed concrete driveway in Georgia should last 30-40 years.
-Most homeowners see significant deterioration in 10-15.
-The difference?
-Usually just a few key maintenance steps that most people skip.
+A well-installed concrete driveway in Georgia should last 30-40 years.
+Most homeowners see serious problems in 10-15.
+The gap isn't concrete quality — it's installation and maintenance decisions that most people don't know to make.

-As one of Georgia's most experienced concrete contractors, we've poured thousands of driveways across the state.
-Here's exactly what separates a driveway that ages gracefully from one that cracks, spalls, and fails prematurely.
+We've poured concrete driveways across Georgia for 20 years.
+Here's exactly what separates one that ages well from one that cracks, spalls, and fails too soon.

 Why Georgia's Climate Is Especially Hard on Concrete